linyaoli/linyaoli.github.io/notes/2018-11-02-carrierwave-is-not-thread-safe.md

       end
 ```

-And because it is a completely new process, the class variable `processors` is always newly assigned and empty, thus we will never see it grows.
+Although unix `fork()` does copy variables into the new process, but any allocation after the fork will not be shared between child processes.
+Therefore, even class variable `processors` is modified, other child processes won't be affected, and thus we will never see it grows.

 This is most-likely one of the reasons why Resque is slower than Sidekiq.

 ## Conclusion
 It is probably not precise enough to use the topic <b>Carrierwave is not thread-safe</b>, as even in single thread worker, the issue still exists.
 So be careful while using Sidekiq, when the author [claimed](https://github.com/mperham/sidekiq/wiki/Problems-and-Troubleshooting#threading):